 A bottle of Kraft Ranch Dressing from the grocery store costs about $3.49.
 However, for the same serving size, you can make it at home for only $2.33!
 The recipe makes 32 servings which comes out to only $0.07 per serving!

-For another recipe that is better and less expensive than store-bought, check out our Caesar Salad Kit Hack.
+For another recipe that is better and less expensive than store-bought, check out our Caesar Salad Kit Hack and our Homemade Italian Dressing.
 Or substitute this Ranch Dressing for the Catalina Dressing in our Dorito Taco Salad.
 Delish!

 Ranch dressing is a condiment staple in every household that is loved by many.
 It is great on top of a salad, dipped into veggies, pizza, and chicken tenders.
 You can even pour some on your mashed potatoes if you’re extra like us!
 See what we mean?
 Ranch dressing is so versatile!

 But have you tried making Homemade Ranch Dressing yet?
 It is effortless and made with fresh ingredients.
 Our recipe is thin enough for topping your salads but creamy enough for dipping your favorite veggies.